Looking to learn more about what makes the Business Model of Sony successful? Then you are in the right place!

 Sony is a highly aggressive company, releasing new products every year for all its multiple sectors.
 Sony has always positioned itself somewhere between premium branding and a masse consumer brand, providing a large range of products from the lowest price point all the way up to professional electronics with large price tags.

 They target consumers’ mindsets to build brand equity for their products.
 For example, when it comes to music-related gadgets, Sony is the first name that consumers think of.
-Sony also lowers prices and offers discounts during the holidays to boost sagging sales – that is to say they believe in volume sales more than premium branding maintenance.
+Sony also lowers prices and offers discounts during the holidays to boost sagging sales – that is to say, they believe in volume sales more than premium branding maintenance.

-While marketing their products, the business model of Sony skews towards high volume marketing and high brand visibility as it has many competitors of equal calibre.
+While marketing their products, the business model of Sony skews towards high volume marketing and high brand visibility as it has many competitors of equal caliber.
 Sony uses all media to advertise including TV, print, online ads, billboards, and so on.
 Sony bases its brand on the high quality of its products and services.

 Sony advertises the beauty and performance of its products, such as computers and cellphones, with the help of movies and other celebrities.
 As a result, it can be deduced that Sony employs a large number of celebrity endorsements for its brands.